Making cocktails to-go permanent is very popular. Businesses, their employees, and consumers love it.

 IV.
 Alcohol Equivalence

-Alcohol equivalence is the fact that standard drinks of beer, wine, and spirits all contain the same amount of pure alcohol.
-Spirits are whiskey, rum, tequila, etc.
+Alcohol equivalence is the fact that standard drinks of beer, wine, and spirits (liquor) all have the same amount of pure alcohol.

 This fact helps us know that having two beers before driving is no safer than having two glasses of wine.
 Nor two shots of whiskey nor two Martinis.
 There are no drinks of moderation.
 There are only behaviors of moderation.
 Period.